 Liverpool and the Battle of the Atlantic

-As in the First World War, Liverpool’s ships and merchant seamen played a crucial part in ensuring Britain’s survival.
+Liverpool’s ships and merchant seamen played a crucial part in ensuring Britain’s survival during the Battle of the Atlantic, as they had perviously done in the First World War.
 So too did her dock labourers, shipbuilders and ship repairers.
 Finally, the unfailing spirit and warmth of the people of Merseyside had an important morale-boosting effect on Allied seafarers of all nations.

 Imports to Britain's West coast ports April 1940 – April 1941